Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-After an included breakfast, meet in the hotel lobby at 8:00 a.m. to join a private coach transportation to Bayeux, departing at 8:30 a.m.
-If you use your own pedals and saddle, please put them in your carry-on luggage for easy access.
-Travel time is approximately 3.5 hours, depending on traffic.
-Meet your VBT trip leaders in Bayeux.
-They immediately guide you on a short orientation walk through the medieval city to your hotel, where you have a light lunch before a safety and bike-fitting session.
+After an included breakfast, meet in the hotel lobby at 8:30 a.m. to join private coach transportation to Bayeux, departing at 9:00 a.m.
+If you’re using your own pedals or saddle, please pack them in your carry-on luggage for easy access.
+The journey takes approximately 3.5 hours, depending on traffic.

 This evening, gather with your fellow travelers for a welcome reception, followed by dinner at the hotel.